Biopharmaceuticals in 2024: Revolutionizing Medicine with Cutting-Edge Innovations and Unprecedented Growth

 In Image: Doctor Medical Advices and Prescription

-Biosimilars are biological goods that are very much like a reference product that has already been accepted.
-As the patents on some biologics run out, the market for biosimilars is growing.
-This makes treatments more cheap and easier to get.
+Biosimilars are biological products that are highly similar to a reference product that has already been accepted.
+The market for biosimilars is expanding as the patents on certain biologics expire.
+This makes treatments cheaper and more accessible.

 • Market Growth and the Rules That Apply